zbynekdrlik/obs-yt-player/docs/12-playback-modes.md

 ## Mode Behaviors

 ### Continuous Mode
-- **Default mode** - plays all videos in the playlist randomly
+- **Default mode** - plays all videos in the playlist randomly forever
 - **Scene Active**: Videos play normally, advancing to the next random video when one ends
-- **Scene Inactive**: Videos continue playing in the background
+- **Scene Inactive**: Stops playback immediately
-- **Use Case**: Background music that keeps playing even when showing other scenes
+- **Use Case**: Background music or video playlist that plays continuously while scene is live

 ### Single Mode
 - Plays **one video only** then stops